franklinjtan/Final-Web-Application/README.md

 ## Project Description

-Using Python, Docker, Flask, Jinja, Bootstrap, and MySQL I built an application that is designed to journalize all stocks in a given portfolio.
+Using Python, Docker, Flask, Jinja, Bootstrap, HTML, CSS and MySQL I built an application that is designed to journalize all stocks in a given portfolio.
 I also implemented Oauth2 to make it easier for users to login using their Google Accounts.
 In the near future, I will look to integrate Yahoo Finance modules to make the application retrieve the latest stock prices.
 Additionally, I plan to scrape Top Financials News Sites such as GuruFocus, Seeking Alpha, and Yahoo News and capture the latest news for the given company.